 The system initializes. - 6.
-Go to Mesh > Add Mesh > login with the default user name and password.
+Goto Mesh > Add Mesh > login with the default user name and password.

-- 7. Make sure that all of the mesh nodes are visible in HotView Pro.
-If you cannot see any or all of the mesh nodes, see the troubleshooting information in the HotView Pro Product Configuration Guide. - 8.
-When prompted by the system, set the country code for each node to change the device from a low-power, low range setting to a correct full-power operational mode.
+- 7. Make sure that all of the mesh nodes are visible in Hot View Pro.
+If you cannot see any or all of the mesh nodes, see the troubleshooting information in the Hot View Pro Product Guide. - 8.
+All nodes intended for use in the United States (US) will be set to use the US Country Code.
+Once the US Country Code is set, changing to a different Country Code is not possible.
+For all nodes set to be used outside of the US, a prompt to enter a Country Code will appear.